nikfrank/pgx/README.md

 there's also the ability to define join types, which store a hash to join to.

 that needs documentation

+also, the "db" field is a leftover from the idea that there'd be a seperate field for docs it basically means "tables"

+the permissions field on hash is an artifact of me considering extending this to have fine grained permissions (per column)

 also, the default fields are very caked into everything, so at some point they'll cease to be optional